 Certain limitations apply to the usage of the certificates on the Electronic Identity Card.
 The identification certificates issued by the "Citizen CA" can be used for specific electronic authentication transactions that support accessing web sites and other online content, electronic mail etc., as they will be made available by Belgian public authorities.
-State of the art http://www.zetes.com security requirements recommend not using identification certificates for electronic signing purposes.
+State of the art security requirements recommend not using identification certificates for electronic signing purposes.
 The "Citizen CA" therefore declines all liability towards relying parties in all cases where the Identification Certificate is used in the context of applications allowing the use of the Identification Certificate for the generation of electronic signatures.

+1.9 Policy Administration

-Policy a administration is reserved to CERTIPOST which can be contacted via:
+Policy administration is reserved to CERTIPOST which can be contacted via:

-Postal service:

-Certipost nv / sa
+Postal service: Certipost nv / sa

 Policy administration - Citizen CA

-Centre Monnaie

-1000 Brussels
+Centre Monnaie 1000 Brussels

 Mail:

 Subject: Policy administration - Citizen CA

-To: eid.cps@bpost.be
+To: eid.csp@staff.certipost.be